kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 }
 ```

-Since we are using the prometheus provided struct, we are constrained to prometheus provided fields.
+Since we are using the Prometheus provided struct, we are constrained to Prometheus provided fields.
 However, using a custom struct affords us the following:
 ```go
 var deprecatedMetricDefinition = kubemetrics.CounterOpts{
     Name: "some_deprecated_metric",